celaut-project/celaut-architecture/README.md

 In contra part of this two options, CELAUT allows to take the advangates of the two previous solutions without their disadvantages.
 There’s why:

-- You don’t need to run the infrastructure yourself or search for a cloud provider to do that, as the node takes care of this.
+- Infrastructure management is unnecessary, as the nodes handle it.
+There is no need to seek out a cloud provider.

-- You don’t need to configure anything, as the specification service covers how the container is built, his architecture, his network requirements and his interface, the user don’t need to know anything about that.
+- No configuration is required.
+The specification service covers how the container is built, its architecture, its network requirements, and its interface.
+Users do not need to be concerned about any of this.

-- The developers of a service cannot control, modify or extract data of the service as they don’t control the nodes that distribute and runs it.
-Although they could be incentivized to develop it.
+- Service developers cannot control, modify, or extract data from the service.
+They do not control the nodes that distribute and run it.
+However, they may be incentivized to create it.

 <br>